stevana/stateful-pbt-with-fakes/README.md

 src="https://raw.githubusercontent.com/stevana/stateful-pbt-with-fakes/main/images/concurrent_counter_get_3_3.svg"
 width=60%>

-One last thing we’ve left out from the concurrent history so far is the responses.
+One last thing we've left out from the concurrent history so far is the responses.
 In this example, the only interesting responses are those of the `get`s.

-Let’s say that the `get`s returned `1` and `3` respectively.
+Let's say that the `get`s returned `1` and `3` respectively.
 Is this a correct concurrent outcome?
-Yes, according to linearisability it’s enough to find a single interleaving for which the sequential state machine model can explain the outcome and in this case the first interleaving above `< incr 1, get, incr 2, get >` does that.
+Yes, according to linearisability it's enough to find a single interleaving for which the sequential state machine model can explain the outcome and in this case the first interleaving above `< incr 1, get, incr 2, get >` does that.

 What if the `get`s both returned `3`?
-That’s also correct and witnessed by the second interleaving `< incr 1, incr 2, get, get >`.
+That's also correct and witnessed by the second interleaving `< incr 1, incr 2, get, get >`.
 When we can find a sequential interleaving that supports the outcome of a concurrent execution we say that the concurrent history linearises.